UK-SBCoA-EbbertLab/brain_cDNA_discovery/README.md

 Proteomics (Mass spec) data from cell-lines used in this experiment are available at: XXX

-Proteomics (Mass spec) data from brain
+Proteomics (Mass spec) data from brain are available at: XXX

 ## More information

 Each directory within this GitHub repository contains documentation for the analysis performed in that directory.
 If you have any questions please submit and issue.